lulultfh/HO1_FE_LuluLuthfiah/README.md

 # Tic-Tac-Toe

-> this project was created for FE Hands-On 1 Task by SISTECH
+> this project was created for FE Hands-On 1 Task by SISTECH <br>
 > author: Lu'lu' Luthfiah